 Houston to Marfa.
 Early flight to Midland, in westernmost Texas (United Airlines), and drive south across the Chihuahuan Desert (c.
 190 miles) through a landscape of scrub and shrub, fringed by distant sierras.
 Marfa is little more than a handful of dusty intersections and yet is laden with western charm.
 Thanks to Donald Judd, it also has a thriving contemporary arts scene and a sophistication out of all proportion to its size.
 First of two nights in Marfa.

-Drive to San Antonio.
-Drive through deepest countryside to bordertown Del Rio and then to San Antonio (journey time: c. ten hours with several refreshment breaks, including the Judge Roy Bean Visitor Center in Langtry).
+Marfa to San Antonio.
+Drive through deepest desert and countryside to bordertown Del Rio and then to San Antonio (journey time: c.
+10 hours with several refreshment breaks, including the Judge Roy Bean Visitor Center in Langtry).
 Arrive San Antonio c.
 6.00pm.
 First of two nights in San Antonio.

 San Antonio.
-The McNay was the first modern art museum in Texas and alongside the excellent 19th- and 20th-century works is a substantial sculpture collection in the landscaped park and a new wing for temporary exhibitions.
-Afternoon boat trip from the hotel to The San Antonio Museum of Art, which has excellent American and Latin American collections.
+The McNay was the first modern art museum in Texas and alongside the excellent 19th- and 20th-century works is a substantial sculpture collection in the landscaped park plus a new wing for temporary exhibitions.
+Afternoon boat trip from the hotel to the San Antonio Museum of Art with excellent American and Latin American collections.
 Free time to visit The Alamo, of Davy Crockett fame.
 Overnight San Antonio.